PeteBleackley/PeteBleackley.github.io/Portfolio/rolls-royce.md

 During this project I also sat on a tender panel to advise on technical aspects of the bid and gave advice on a proposed collaborative project.

+## The Outcome

+Rolls Royce was able to use the library in future projects.

 ## Technology Used

 * [Gensim](https://radimrehurek.com/gensim/index.html)